Features

 Label Placement

-Most layout algorithms can consider labels at nodes and edges.
-They will reserve space for the labels to place them near the labeled element without overlaps.
+Most layout algorithms can accommodate labels on nodes and edges, reserving space to place them near their corresponding elements without causing overlaps.
 If that approach is not possible, a generic labeling algorithm can be used.
-Similar to edge routing, which only changes edge paths without modifying anything else, labels are then placed according to provided settings in a separate step without changing node locations or edge paths.
+Similar to edge routing, which only changes edge paths without modifying anything else, labels are then placed according to the provided settings in a separate step without changing node locations or edge paths.

 View demo